Sunetra Choudhury: 2011

 In 2011, she reported facing an awkward harassment situation from a senior politician.

 In 2015, she received the Red Ink Award for her story on how disabled children were being adopted by Indian families for the very first time.

 2019

-On 10 November 2019, Roli Books published the book Black Warrant, which was co-authored by Sunetra Chaudhary and Sunil Gupta.
+On 10 November 2019, Roli Books published the book Black Warrant, which was co-authored by Sunetra Chaudhury and Sunil Gupta.